-Post-traumatic stress disorder, also known as PTSD, is a mental health disorder that results from experiencing a traumatic event.
+Post-traumatic stress disorder, also known as PTSD, is a mental health condition that results from experiencing a traumatic event.
 This includes any event that is experienced personally, witnessed, or learned about that causes feelings of extreme fear, helplessness, or horror.
 Examples include experiencing a natural disaster, a serious accident, war, rape, or other violent personal assaults.
 It is not uncommon for one to experience trauma.

 According to the National Center for PTSD, about 60% of men and 50% of women experience at least one incidence of trauma in their lives.
 Nearly everyone who experiences a traumatic event will have temporary difficulty adjusting and coping and may experience PTSD symptoms for some time.
-However, over time, recovery occurs naturally, and PTSD symptoms resolve on their own.
+However, for some, over time, recovery occurs naturally, and PTSD symptoms resolve on their own.
 For others, however, the symptoms persist and become interfering and distressing.